Tidewater

 is sponsored by, and a committee of, the Tidewater

-Emergency Medical Services Council, Inc.
+Emergency Medical Services Council, Inc., of Norfolk,

 Virginia.